Witiko/doctoral-thesis/main.md

 #### Reproducibility

-The experimental code for all our experiments is [available online][5] together with the only public implementation of the positional and constrained positional models.
+The experimental code for all our experiments is [available on GitHub][5] together with the only public implementation of the positional and constrained positional models.

 ### Quantized Token Embeddings